 Reflections on COVID-19 from St. Patrick’s College Maynooth

-Fr Kevin O’Gorman SMA is a lecturer in Moral Theology at Saint Patrick’s College, Maynooth.
+Dr. Gaven Kerr is a Lecturer in Philosophy at St Patrick’s College, Maynooth.